DekaRelay/uni_project_microcontroller_coding/README.md

 ## Details about testing procedures

 * **Module 1: Benchmarking the performance of arithmetic functions** <br>
-   * input range:
-   * constraints/limitations: - maybe talk about inputs to the table
-   * outputs:
+   * input range: No inputs during testings, but values, which in range of their data types, can be used for measurement by modifying variable values directly.
+   * constraints/limitations: Table format is designed to only have 5 rows and 7 columns with 2 decimal places.
+   * outputs: The measured duration of each calculation(microseconds) displayed in table format on serial terminal.
    * testing procedure:

-Tested out various different type of values for all integer, long, 32 bit float and 64 bit float.
+      1. Ensure exercise 2 is selected on the program by setting ex_num to 1.
+      2. Open the debugger and connect to the dragon board and external putty port.
+      3. Open the terminal component, set it to recieve and transmit from SCI1 and run the program.
+      4. Compare the displayed data with expected values.
+      5. Repeat steps 2, 3 and 4 changing values for variables used in calculation.
+(Tested values listed below)

-Integer: Different length of numbers used (ie. b = 10, c = 5 / b = 255, c = 125 / b = 500, c = 17)
+         * Integer: Different length of numbers used (ie. b = 10, c = 5 / b = 255, c = 125 / b = 500, c = 17)
-Long: Relatively longer digits were used (ie. b = 1000000, c = 800000 / b = 1234567, c = 876543)
+         * Long: Relatively longer digits were used (ie. b = 1000000, c = 800000 / b = 1234567, c = 876543)
-32-bit float: Both short and long digits with decimal places were tested.
+         * 32-bit float: Both short and long digits with decimal places were tested.
 Discovered that decimal places over 7 digits simply gets removed, having no impact on the measured time.
-64-bit float: Relatively longer digits with decimal places were tested.
+         * 64-bit float: Relatively longer digits with decimal places were tested.
 Note: Every first measurement time showed unexpected larger value, therefore the initial measurement is duplicated and the second value is used!

 * **Module 2: Serial with interrupts** <br>